api-platform/docs/core/getting-started.md

 The same operations are available for the offer method (routes will start with the `/offers` pattern).
 Routes prefixes are built by pluralizing the name of the mapped entity class.
-It is also possible to override the naming convention using [resource path generators](resource-path-generators.md).
+It is also possible to override the naming convention using [operation path namings](operation-path-naming.md).

 As an alternative to annotations, you can map entity classes using XML or YAML: